mlabs-haskell/hydra-auction-onchain/docs/spec.md

 with all relevant information about them declared in metadata records held under the non-parametric metadata validators.
-This allows any potential participant in the auction protocol to discover all active auctions and delegate groups by querying the blockchain.
+This allows any potential participant in the auction protocol to discover all active auctions and delegate groups just by querying the blockchain.

 Personal oracles are used to execute some queries more efficiently:
 * list auctions run by a particular seller;
-* list auctions a bidder is takinf participatt;
+* list auctions where a bidder takes part.

-Also oracles are used to extend longevity of some data beyond the point when an auction gets cleaned up on L1.
+Also, oracles are used to extend the longevity of some data beyond the point when an auction gets cleaned up on L1.
-Particularly, bidder oracles are used to hold informarion needed to recover a bidder deposit.
+Particularly, bidder oracles are used to hold information needed to recover a bidder deposit.

 ### Delegate group announcement